twhiston/pb/README.md

 ## Roadmap

-- Render time expansion of common patchblock operation macros
 - Add more core macros (accepting submissions)
 - Docker container for testing project golang and C files in CI
+- Add loads more tests of functionality
-- Work out how to increase reload iteration time
+- Work out how to decrease reload iteration time
 - Test framework
 - Improved simulator debugging options